tripptrimble2/ToeWarmer/README.md

 ## Manipulations applied to the data set for analysis:
 <img width="675" alt="Screenshot 2024-04-26 at 3 21 26 PM" src="https://github.com/sobaworm/ToeWarmer/assets/164225733/66fab6d1-351e-4ad8-aa62-2cee1ac16119">

+In order to prepare the dataset for this analysis, a number of changes would be performed on it, beginning with data cleaning to eliminate or impute missing values and standardize inputs like dates and addresses.
+To make the geographical analysis simpler, feature engineering would be crucial, for example, in the creation of time bins or location clusters.
+In order to rank collisions according to their consequences, data aggregation would also be crucial, adding up incidents by date and place and maybe developing a severity index.
+To investigate their impact on collision rates, additional statistics such as traffic volume or meteorological conditions may also be integrated.
+These modifications improve the depth and dependability of the results and help to refine the dataset for in-depth research.
 ---

 ## Acknowledgments